jmcastagnetto/ExData_Plotting1/README.md

 this assignment (records from 2007-02-01 and 2007-02-02).
 This file is sourced in each of the other plot generating scripts.

-In view of the data file size and the suggestion given for this assignmente, I tested two strategies to obtain the data for the plots:
+In view of the data file size and the suggestion given for this assignment, I tested two strategies to obtain the data for the plots:

 1. Reading all the data file, and then subsetting to get only the records I needed